Lloyd Loar: Design and construction

-Worldwide, the L-5 was the first guitar to feature f-holes.
+Worldwide, the L-5 was one of the first guitars to feature f-holes.
 Then as well as today, the construction of the L-5 is similar in construction, carving, bracing and tap-tuning, to building a cello.
 This guitar as well as the cello are similarly designed in order to amplify and project the acoustic vibration of strings throughout carved and tuned woods, using f-holes as the projection points.
 From 1922 to 1934 the L-5 was produced with a 16" lower bout width.
 In 1934 the lower bout was increased to 17" - and this width is still used today.
 Also released in 1934 was the one-inch larger 18" archtop guitar named the "L5 Super" which a couple of years later was renamed the Gibson Super 400.
 These two master-built acoustic guitars are Gibson's top-of-the-line carved wood and highly ornate archtop instruments.
 These guitars cannot be constructed quickly and require unusual attention to detail, resulting in a higher price.
 The time, skilled workmanship and materials used in these builds has been delivered non-stop for the past 90+ years.
 Since the 1930s there have been several other 17" archtops designed by Gibson, including variations introduced as more affordable, less ornately decorated models - these were introduced to consider the budgets of musicians.